 - Azure Batch: This service runs recurring jobs using containers.

 Here are some pros and cons of the Azure offerings:

 - Confusion: The list above illustrates the many container-based services Azure offers.
 There are many "Azure-specific" technologies at play here.
 It can be hard to differentiate where the containerization stops and the Azure-specific things begin.

 - Integration with Azure Services: If you are already using Azure for other services, using its container offerings makes sense.
 If not, you'll need to climb the Azure learning curve.
 As with the other cloud providers, this introduces time and resource expenses.

 - Deployments: Differing from both AWS and GCP, Azure Service Fabric is actually available on-premise.
-However, (and it s a big however), you must use Microsoft servers that Azure provides.
+However, (and it's a big, however), you must use the Microsoft servers that Azure provides.
 By going down this route you are virtually guaranteed to be locked into the Azure/Microsoft technology architecture with no easy way out.